SpoopCats/FiniteStateMachine/readme.txt

 this value to true.
 If the player hits an enemy it emits a signal that flips the other value to true.
 When the replay button is hit in the game_over_menu.tscn it flips the values back to false.
+	The GameOverManager also governs the tutorial which is a bit strange.
+It flips a boolean to false on
+		var tutorial_needed
+	When the replay button is pressed to ensure that the tutorial is only showed once.